 - ½ cup raspberry jam

-- Milk, to brush on top of cookies
+- Milk (to brush on top of cookies)

-- In a the bowl of a stand mixer, combine the flour, sugar, and salt.
+- In the bowl of a stand mixer, combine the flour, sugar, vanilla extract, and salt.
 Add in the butter and cream cheese and mix on low speed.
 The dough will get crumbly and then start to come together.
 Mix until the dough is just combined.
 Alternately, this can be done in a bowl with a pastry cutter.

 - Shape the mixture into a large rectangle.
 Wrap the dough in plastic wrap and chill for at least 2 hours or up to 1 week.